HamishPayne/CODE-WORDS/Classroom/Week-05/readme.md

 ## Psuedocode

 We also got introduced to psuedocode this week.
 Essentially, psuedocode is a way of explaining a process using more literaly instructions than real computer coding.
-It's a way of trying to understand the process of something in a more human way before coding it in computer language. (could explain better?)
+It's a way of trying to understand the process of something in a more human way before coding it in computer language.
+We're meant to try and think about and develop a psuedocode for our main project before we start actually coding it.

 We were tasked with choosing a simple task that we complete every day and trying to turn the process into psuedocode.
 I chose having a shower and the code looked like this: